-- 1. Before beginning you will need both your APMP membership number and foundation level Candidate ID. - 2.
+- 1. Before beginning you will need your APMP membership number. - 2.
 Starting from the apmg-international.com website, select the 'Public Exams' option from the 'All APMG platforms' drop-down. - 3.
-The exam you wish to take can be selected from the menu on the left-hand side of the page in this case click APMP Practitioner (2015) to continue. - 4.
+The exam you wish to take can be selected from the menu on the left-hand side of the page. - 4.
 Once you are happy you have the correct exam click the 'Book new exam' button.
 The screen will confirm again which exam you have selected, and then give any Exam Language options within the drop down (English is the only language available at present).
 Click 'Add Online Exam to Basket': - 5.
 The screen will show the title of the exam and the expiry date for taking it (by default this is one year from the date of booking).
 Click continue. - 6.
 Please note that the name you use MUST be the same as the name associated with your membership number with APMP (i.e. if you have married/divorced/changed your name by deed poll since becoming a member you MUST either use the name APMP has for you, or request them to update your record with them before continuing). - 7.
 You may use the 'Look up Your Details' option if you have sat other exams through APMG via the Public booking system.
-(If you have sat via the old system and have an APMP/ candidate ID the system will not be able to look you up.)
 Once the system has confirmed your membership you will be able to continue and enter your personal details. - 8.
-The next section requires you to enter your Foundation candidate ID to confirm you have the prerequisite qualification for this level and allows you to enter any special requirements you may have for the exam (i.e. second language or other special requirement).
-You will also need to complete the Self-study Declaration and the Data Protection Statement.
+The next section requires you to upload your Application and Sponsor details You will also need to complete the Self-study Declaration and the Data Protection Statement.
 At the bottom of the Confirmation and Data Protection statement you will find the Terms and Conditions box which MUST be checked.
 Once checked click 'Continue'. - 9.
 The next page will give you the expiry date and cost of your examination, together with the option to use a voucher code to pay, for it if you have been given one, either by your ATO or APMP.
-If you do not have a voucher you will need to pay by card or using iDEAL.

-10. Once you have either entered and sent a voucher, or completed the card details page, the booking confirmation page will appear:
+If you do not have a voucher you will need to pay by card or using iDEAL. - 10.
+Once you have either entered and sent a voucher, or completed the card details page, the booking confirmation page will appear: